thatskriptkid/Kernelspace/README.md

 Kernelspace
 ===========

-Client programm test_util writes "Hello module!" string to a buffer in kernel, after that read data from buffer in kernel )
+Client *user_space* programm test_util use our driver to write "Hello module!" to a *kernel space* buffer in driver.
+And read data from driver buffer )